sphinx-doc/sphinx/doc/domains.rst

 .. directive:: .. js:function:: name(signature)

-   Describe a JavaScript function, method or constructor.
+   Describes a JavaScript function, method or constructor.
 If you want to document optional arguments use square brackets as :ref:`documented <signatures>` for Python signatures.

 .. directive:: .. js:data:: name

-   Describe a global variable or constant.
+   Describes a global variable or constant.

+.. directive:: .. js:attribute:: object.name

+   Describes the attribute `name` of `object`.

 These roles are provided to refer to the described objects:

 .. role:: js:func
           js:data
+          js:attr